 If a car accident causes the death of one of the individuals involved, their dependents and certain close relatives are entitled to a death benefit, which is paid in a lump sum.
 The amount paid and who is entitled to it can both be contested.

-The deadline for contesting an SAAQ decision
+What is the deadline for contesting an SAAQ decision?

 The application for review must be submitted within 60 days of receiving the SAAQ’s decision.
 An application for review submitted after this deadline will need to include justification for the delay, and there is no guarantee that the review will be carried out.